cdkovacs/setup-python-artifactory/test/README.md

   ART_BASE_URL=http://localhost:8082/artifactory \
   ./scripts/sync-to-artifactory.sh

-# 3. Run the action with python-version=3.11 — it'll download the real
+# 3. Run the action with python-version=3.11.
+It'll download the real
 #    tarball from your local Artifactory and run the real upstream setup.sh.
 ```